Geometric pressure for multimodal maps of the interval: Non-uniformly hyperbolic interval maps

+Notice that each of the properties listed in the statement of Theorem C implies that all periodic trajectories in $K$ are hyperbolic repelling.
+For the non-trivial case: UHPR, see Remark~\ref{onUHP}.

+Assume that $(f,K)\in \sA^3_+$.
+By the hyperbolicity of periodic orbits in $K$ mentioned above (or just due to the assumption of weak isolation), the assumption 2. in Lemma~\ref{good extension} holds.
+Hence by Lemma~\ref{good extension} we can change $f$ to $g$ outside a neighbourhood of $\hI_K$ so that all periodic orbits for $g$ outside $K$ are hyperbolic repelling.
+If we assume that also all periodic orbits in $K$ are hyperbolic repelling then $(g,K)\in\sA_+^{\BD}$, see Subsection~\ref{ss-distortion}.

+Since all the properties listed in Theorem C depend only on the map on a small neighbourhood of $K$ (some only on $f$ on $K$ itself), it is sufficient to prove Theorem C for $(f,K)\in\sA_+^{\BD}$.

-\begin{proof}[Proof of Theorem C] The fact that ExpShrink implies TCE was proved in the interval case in \cite[Section 1]{NP}.
-We used there the estimate (\ref{average distance}).
+The fact that ExpShrink implies TCE was proved in the interval case in \cite[Section 1]{NP}.
+We used there the "Rule II" estimate mentioned above.
+Here the proof is similar.

-The opposite implication does not have a direct proof in \cite{NP} but one can adapt word by word the proof provided in \cite[Section 4]{P-Holder} for the complex case, namely the "telescope method".
+The opposite implication for maps having only hyperbolic repelling periodic points does not have a direct proof in \cite{NP} but one can adapt word by word the proof provided in \cite[Section 4]{P-Holder} for the complex case, namely the "telescope method".
 One applies Lemma \ref{shrinking}.

-The proof of ExpShrink $\Rightarrow$ Lyapunov is the same as in the complex case, see \cite[Proposition 4.1]{PR-LS1}.
-Also the proof of Lyapunov$\Leftrightarrow$Negative Pressure is the same.
-Lyapunov immediately implies UHP.
+The proof of ExpShrink $\Rightarrow$ Lyapunov hyperbolicity, is the same as in the complex case, see \cite[Proposition 4.1]{PR-LS1}.
+Also the proof of Lyapunov hyperbolicity $\Leftrightarrow$ Negative Pressure is the same.
+Lyapunov hyperbolicity immediately implies UHP.
 The only difficulty is to prove that UHP (or UHPR) implies ExpShrink.
 In \cite{NP} the paper \cite{NS} was referred to, but it concerned only the unimodal case.
-Below is a proof for the generalized multimodal case, following the same strategy for the case of multimodal maps in \cite{R-L}, but with a part of the proof being different.
+Below is a proof for the generalized multimodal case, following the same strategy as for the case of multimodal maps in \cite{R-L}, but with a part of the proof being different.
+We use Corollary~\ref{bg}, not needed in \cite{R-L}.

 \

 First notice that UHPR implies EC2*$(z_0)$.
 For this it is sufficient to take an arbitrary $z_0\in K$ safe and expanding.
 Its existence follows from Lemma~\ref{Phyp}.